hasantare/MSP-Scammers-API/README.md

 ## Overview
+📌 Today, I am pleased to announce the publication of the code for my API.
+This will allow interested parties to track the progress of the project and enable other developers to create their own systems.

 The MovieStarPlanet2 Scammer Detection & Reporting API is a tool designed to identify and report scammers within the MovieStarPlanet2 game environment.
 This API utilizes verified reports from users to check if a particular user is engaging in fraudulent activities.

 ## Features